There are many great Pharaohs in ancient Egyptian history, but Thutmose III stands out as one of the most impressive.

 Against the strong objections of his generals, Thutmose III chose the path through the rocky formation.

-It appears that the Canaanite coalition did not believe the pharaoh would choose that route, as the Egyptians passed through unhindered and caught the enemy forces unprepared.
+It appears that the Canaanite coalition did not believe the pharaoh would choose that route, since as the Egyptians passed through the valley completely unhindered and managed to catch the enemy forces unprepared.

 The ensuing battle was an overwhelming victory for Thutmose III and the Canaanite forces quickly fled.